tiburona/likhtik_scripts/spike_data_processing/README.md

 abstracted.

 * note that I've adopted Phy's usage of "correlogram" and it's not typical of the wider world.

+### Requirements

+In addition to the Python packages specified in venv/lib, some functionality depends on other applications installed on your computer.
+Calculations of power and coherence from raw LFP data depend on having a working version of Matlab installed, along with two scripts from Professor Kenneth Harris's lab (`mtcsg.m` and `mtchg.m`) and their dependencies.
+These scripts are not distributed with this repo; if you need them, please email the author in the very remote chance you are someone reading this who is not in the Likhtik lab, or if you are, Whatsapp her.

+The `plot_group_stats` function depends on having a working R installation, along with the following R packages: `lme4`,
+`glmmTMB`, `lmerTest`, and `readr`.

+This functionality was tested with Matlab 2022a and R version 4.2.1, readr_2.1.4, lmerTest_3.1-3, lme4_1.1-30, and
+glmmTMB_1.1.7.

 ### Notes for developers and troubleshooters